-Strategy 5.01D(1): The 2040 Roadway Plan Map will be used to guide right of way future rights of way:

-Strategy 5.01D(2): The County should utilize land development review and related processes to restrict encroachment onto existing and designated a.
-Lands identified as needed for planned future rights of way during the development review process should be protected from conversion to other uses;

-- The regulations should incorporate setback standards from road rights of way in order to ensure adequate incorporation of Complete Streets features and enhancement of multi-modal circulation; - c.
+- Strategy 5.01D(1): The 2040 Roadway Plan Map will be used to guide right of way needs pursuant to standards for the applicable lane widths and functional classification standards. - Strategy 5.01D(2): The County should utilize land development review and related processes to restrict encroachment onto existing and designated future rights of way: - a.
+Lands identified as needed for planned future rights of way during the development review process should be protected from conversion to other uses; - b.
+The regulations should incorporate setback standards from road rights of way in order to ensure adequate incorporation of Complete Streets features and enhancement of multi-modal circulation; - c.
 Additional right of way beyond the functional classification standard may be required at intersections to provide additional space to accommodate turn lanes, bicycles pedestrians, transit, utilities, and other features planned for the intersection; - d.
-Dedicated right of way or accommodation for transit pullouts and amenities and for future bus rapid transit may be required.

-Strategy 5.01D(3): Provide funding for acquisition, reservation, or otherwise securing needed right of way when opportunities arise.
+Dedicated right of way or accommodation for transit pullouts and amenities and for future bus rapid transit may be required. - Strategy 5.01D(3): Provide funding for acquisition, reservation, or otherwise securing needed right of way when opportunities arise.